IBM/openshift-secure-external-connections-mongodb-enterprise/README.md

   ...
 ```

-Then apply the new configuration
+Then apply the new configuration:

 ```
 oc apply -f deployment/2-mongodb-deployment.yaml
 ```